Karikkakom Devi Temple: Main Shrine

 Chamundi Devi herself is considered a fierce form of Kali, but the same Chamundi Devi is worshipped here in three different forms in three different adjacent sanctums situated adjacently.
 An idol of the Devi is located in the extreme left main sanctum.

-Other shrines

 Though the cardinal deity is Chamundi Devi, Rektha Chamundi, Bala Chamundi, Sastha, Ganapathi, Yakshiyamma, Bhuvaneshvari, Ayiravalli and Yogeeswaran are also accommodated in the temple.
-Also, just to the north of the Devi Temple, there is an old house known as Guru Mandiram.
-This is believed to be the ancestral house or tharavad of the Yogeeswaran who brought Devi to this place.

 Rektha Chamundi

 On the right side of the Devi Nada is the Rakta Chamundi nada.
 There is no vigraha (idol) in this nada but only a wall painting of the Devi in a Rowdra Bhava.
 The Karikkakom temple has historical importance since this temple was utilized during the reign of the Maharajas to prove the truth of certain crimes.
 Accused culprits were brought to the temple and were allowed to proclaim their innocence in front of Raktha Chamundeswari's sanctum.
 They had to put 21 panam or coins in the nada and promise to tell the truth.
 The Devi was believed to protect them if they were truthful and punish them if they were not.
 So nobody dared to tell a lie in front of the deity.
 This nada was opened only for this particular ritual.

 The Chamundi Devi form in the main sanctum is considered as in a calm state, whereas Raktha Chamundi is considered as fierce, but helps devotees to fulfill their wishes.
 It is believed that if offerings and prayers are given to Raktha Chamundi Devi, she will remove obstacles and problems caused by enemies, cure chronic ailments, and so on.